Problem Formulation: How to calculate the standard deviation in NumPy?

 Numpy is a popular Python library for data science focusing on arrays, vectors, and matrices.

-This puzzle introduces the standard deviation function of the numpy library.
-When applied to a 1D numpy array, this function returns its standard deviation.
-When applied to a 2D numpy array, numpy simply flattens the array.
+This puzzle introduces the standard deviation function of the NumPy library.
+When applied to a 1D array, this function returns its standard deviation.
+When applied to a 2D array, NumPy simply flattens the array.
 The result is the standard deviation of the flattened 1D array.